 In existence now is the „BudaBeat Recording And Mastering Studio”.
 Here a lot of new recordings are produced with vocalists, musicians, and bands.
 The style of music is always chosen by the artists that are collaborating with Adam.
 He just influences the music with his personal touch, much like a cook would spice up a soup.
 Since BudaBeat started , new creative artists are constantly arising in Adam’s life.

 In 2007 an audio jingle for a news show was created here.
 A song for Lufthansa’s newsletter was released with the aid of a German agency and Adam started to get in touch with licensing agencies in order to professionally offer content for in-store radios and background music.

-The following year, 2008, there were three projects that were especially interesting: The collaboration with the 10 member band „Orkestra Bohemika”, which consists of modern gypsy pop music.
-Furthermore there was work done on an electronic-oriental music cocktail with the singer „Gina Rubik”, who has a strong Asian influence.
-Guitar player, „Noar”, who studied music and singing in London, also collaborated with Adam on some excellent projects.
+The following year, 2008, three projects to be named: The collaboration with the 10 member band „Orkestra Bohemika”, which consists of modern gypsy pop music.
+Furthermore there was work done on an electronic-oriental music cocktail with the singer „Guru Gina Gilani”, who has a strong Asian influence.
+Guitar player „Noar”, who studied music and singing in London, also collaborated with Adam on some excellent projects.